 One of the negative things about this rock tumbler is that it tends to throw the belt sometimes due to the excessive vibrating it produces while polishing the rocks inside the barrel.
 It does, however, come with a spare drive belt that can easily be put on if necessary.
 Sometimes the polishing job that this tumbler does isn’t great, but it depends on how long you keep the rocks in and the materials you are using.

 You will also receive a detailed instruction manual with this rock tumbler that will tell you exactly how to operate it.
-There are also jewelry fastenings that come with this kit so that you can make jewelry out of the stones you polish.
+There are also several jewelry fastenings that come with this kit so that you can make jewelry out of the stones you polish.
 This rock tumbler measures 12.8 x 6.8 x 10.2 inches and weighs a total of 5 pounds.

-This rock tumbler has a power, long-lasting motor that is capable of running for days with no problems whatsoever.
+This rock tumbler has a powerful, long-lasting motor that is capable of running for days with no problems whatsoever.
 It has won the Teachers Choice Award from Learning Magazine and comes with 4 types of polishing grit as well as 1 pound worth of various precious stones, including amethyst, quartz, tiger’s eye, jasper, agate and others.

 There are three different speed settings to choose from with three being the fastest setting of all.
 This allows the user to decide how quickly they want this machine to work, though the results may vary depending on the speed that is chosen.
 The barrel that this rock tumbler uses can polish up to about 1 pound of material at one time.
 You will receive jewelry fastenings with this rock tumbler as well, allowing you to use the stones you polish with it as various types of jewelry.